-Pope John Paul the Second has already tipped Vatican traditionalists off balance several times since he became the spiritual leader of the world's Roman Catholics.
+Background: Pope John Paul the Second has already tipped Vatican traditionalists off balance several times since he became the spiritual leader of the world's Roman Catholics.
 Now he has done it again by agreeing to a request from a Roman garbageman to officiate at his daughter's wedding.

 SYNOPSIS: The girl is Signorine Vittoria Ianni (pronounced EE-YAN-EE), is twenty-two.
 Vittoria has been engaged for a long time to twenty-nine-year old Mario Maltese.
 The story goes that Pope John Paul met Vittoria's father while making his Christmastime excursion through some of Rome's neighbourhoods.

 Vittoria gave a breathless account to Italian television of how the Pontiff came into her nuptial pictures.
 It seems that, when Pope John Paul asked the citizens during his walkout, "What can you Pope do for you?", her father stepped forward and asked, "Could you please take charge at my daughter's wedding?"
 Apparently, everyone was startled when the Pope said, yes, he would.